bartvdbraak/omnidash/README.md

 To install the project and its dependencies, follow these steps:

-1. Ensure you have `yarn` installed on your system.
+1. Ensure you have `pnpm` installed on your system.
 If not, you can install it by running:

     ```sh-session
-    npm install -g yarn
+    npm install -g pnpm
     ```

 2. Run the following command to install the project dependencies:
     ```sh-session
-    yarn install
+    pnpm install
     ```

 ### Environment Variables